 Leave the vehicle under test stationary.
-Then manoeuvre the bicycle dummy perpendicular to the vehicle's center axis with an impact position 1.15 m in front of the most forward point of the vehicle, with a speed of 5 ± 0.5 km/h and a lateral tolerance of 0.2 m, as shown in Figure 2 in appendix 1.
+Then manoeuvre the bicycle dummy perpendicular to the longitudinal median plane of the vehicle with an impact position 1.15 m in front of the most forward point of the vehicle, with a speed of 5 ± 0.5 km/h and a lateral tolerance of 0.2 m, as shown in Figure 2 in Appendix 1.

-The test is passed if the Blind Spot information signal is activated at the latest when the distance between bicycle and vehicle is 2 m.
+The test is passed if the Blind Spot Information signal is activated at the latest when the distance between bicycle and vehicle is 2 m.